raul-ortega/u360gts/docs/configuration-compass.md

 <!-- img src="img/supported_mag.jpg" width="525" /-->

 u360gts firmware can detect the compass.
-To check if the compass of your board (or the external one) is the supported one, in CLI window of configurator type the command "status".
-The response will show HMC5883 if it is detected.
+To check if the compass of your board (or the external one) is supported, in CLI window of configurator type the command "status".
+The response will show HMC5883 or QMC5883 if detected.

 <img src="img/CLI_status_mag.jpg" width="433" />